 - Currently Off View

 - Each piece impressed on the bottom: Revere/Rome, NY.

 - Tray: 2.5 × 36.8 × 29.2 cm (1 × 14 1/2 × 11 1/2 in.); shaker: 33 × 8.9 cm (13 × 3 1/2 in.); goblets: 11.4 × 7 cm (4 1/2 × 2 3/4 in.)

-- Restricted gift of Charles C. Haffner III
+- Purchased with funds provided by Charles C. Haffner III